Last Updated on

 All of these sound good!
 Where can I get a Labradane pup?

-A Great Dane Lab mix puppy is priced at $250 to $550 You can also get your Great Dane and Lab mix from a rescue or a dog who is for adoption and is looking for a new home or you can buy a puppy.
+You can get your Great Dane and Lab mix from a rescue or a dog who is for adoption and is looking for a new home or you can buy a puppy.

 With the potential health issues of this dog’s parent breeds, it’s essential that you choose a reputable breeder.
 It will be heartbreaking if you take home a puppy and find out that it has a chronic illness.
 Responsible breeders will have done genetic testing to see if your pup’s parents are carriers of certain conditions.